gl-inet/docs3.x/docs/tutorials/led.md

 ![mini router led](https://static.gl-inet.com/docs/en/2.x/troubleshooting/src/ledlight/mini_led.jpg){class="glboxshadow" width="800"}

-- **Power**: Solid green LED that indicates the router is powered up.
+- **Power**: Solid white(green for old version) LED that indicates the router is powered up.
-- **Wireless**:  Solid Red LED that indicates the router is broadcasting Wi-Fi.
+- **Wireless**:  Solid white(red for old version) LED that indicates the router is broadcasting Wi-Fi.
 It will flash when there is wireless data transfer.
 - **Configurable**: Can be customized by the user.

 ## GL-USB150 Microuter